-3.4 Network setup
+D. Network setup

 We consider a large sensor network with densely deployed nodes.
 Due to dense deployment, nodes may have overlapping sensing ranges, hence events can be detected by multiple nodes providing a certain level of redundancy in sensed data.
-As in other data aggregation protocols, e.g. [25], we assume a topological tree rooted at the base station, as the one presented in [33].
-There are various methods for constructing the aggregation tree based on different application requirements [20, 32, 43].
+As in other data aggregation protocols, e.g. [19], we assume a topological tree rooted at the base station, as the one presented in [27].
+There are various methods for constructing the aggregation tree based on different application requirements [37], [36], [28].
 Our solution does not rely on a specific tree construction algorithm.

 Note that data aggregation requires all sensors to send their data to the BS within the same sampling period.
-Hence, in the following we assume that sensors have loosely synchronized clocks [14, 18, 19, 38] and the aggregation scheme to operate in rounds.
-Time synchronization has been leveraged to design several solutions for security in WSN, like [5, 36, 44].
+Hence, in the following we assume that sensors have loosely synchronized clocks [11], [14], [15], [32] and the aggregation scheme to operate in rounds.
+Time synchronization has been leveraged to design several solutions for security in WSN, like [31], [5], [38].

 As a direct consequence of the high density and redundancy in data acquisition that characterizes the WSN network under investigation, in our model we assume the existence of a mechanism that assigns a certain portion of sensors to cover the role of peer monitoring nodes.
 Peer monitoring nodes are used to verify that the aggregation process is carried out correctly, i.e. they detect the subversive activity aiming at compromising the integrity of the aggregated data.
-Peer monitors are selected during the setup of the topological tree to achieve data aggregation, wherein nodes usually take up the role of data aggregators (see Section 5).
-It should be noted that the mechanism used to designate roles should not statically assign the function carried out by a sensor node: A sensor could play different roles at different instants of time.
+Peer monitors are selected during the setup of the topological tree to achieve data aggregation, wherein nodes usually take up the role of data aggregators (see Section V).
+It should be noted that the mechanism used to designate roles should not statically assign the function carried out by a sensor node: A sensor could play different roles at different instant of time.
 However, for the sake of clarity, we assume roles to be static in the following discussion.
-It is outside the scope of this current work to describe a mechanism to select peer monitors: however, we point the reader to numerous related works that treat sensor selection as a minimum or dominant covering set problem [24, 9].
-In particular, [41] discusses distributed algorithms to select backup sensors to complement aggregation topologies.
-Such mechanisms can be easily adapted to solve the problem of selecting a minimum set of peer monitors that would cover the aggregation tree.

-When taking up the role of a peer monitor a sensor exploits the broadcast nature of radio communications and processes messages that are not originally destined to it, instead of discarding them.
+When taking up the role of a peer monitor a sensor exploits the broadcast nature of radio communications and process messages that are not originally destined to it, instead of discarding them.
 Note that a node assigned to this role does not bear any additional energetic costs, in terms of communication, as compared to any other node in the network.
 Indeed, all active nodes receive (and spend energy to do so) any message sent within their wireless transmission range.
-Peer monitors are asked to support only a small additional overhead (which is analyzed in Section 6.5) that is the trade-off to accept to enjoy data integrity.
+Peer monitors are asked to support only a small additional overhead (which is analyzed in Section VI-E) that is the trade-off we have to accept to provide data integrity.